ome/omero-guide-fiji/docs/threshold_scripting_macro_language.rst

 -----------

 The following workflows should work in
-Fiji, after these have been correctly set up with the OMERO plugin for Fiji/ImageJ.
+Fiji, after it has been correctly set up with the OMERO plugin for Fiji/ImageJ.

 In this section we use the ImageJ macro language to access data in OMERO.